 We have a lot to get through, so just a quick caveat: in the interest of time, I kept this “simple”, with almost all simulations focused on standard 1v1 shielding matchups and typically with “default” IVs, since there will be a WIDE range of IV spreads you encounter out there.
 So this is not FULLY comprehensive but will give you a very good idea of how these Pokémon perform.

 Now let’s dive in!

 🎃 Halloween Cup Rules

-The Halloween Cup will be available in the GO Battle League during the Pokémon GO Halloween 2021 event!
+The latest edition of Halloween Cup will be available in the GO Battle League from April 5th at 1pm PDT to April 12th at 1pm PDT.
 Here are the official rules:

 - Pokémon must be at or below 1,500 CP to enter.

 - Only Poison, Bug, Ghost, Dark, and Fairy type Pokémon are permitted.